right-leftAlternatives to templates

 In many cases, the Overleaf Gallery isn’t the easiest or most appropriate mechanism for sharing your templates and examples.
 We’ve put together the following suggestions based on certain types of projects we often see submitted to the Gallery.

-This is recommended for homework assignments, letter templates, report templates etc., and for personal templates.
+This is recommended for homework assignments, letter templates, report templates, and personal templates.

 If you are looking to provide a simple LaTeX document as an activity sheet for your students, or to distribute homework/assignment problems for your class, you can switch on link sharing and share the read-only link with your students for them to copy the project.